 Natalia Rakhlin

-I joined WSU in 2015.
-My research goal is to contribute to our understanding of the nature and causes of developmental language disorder (as well as other disorders affecting language development) in children who speak diverse languages.
-This goal is achievable only in the context of a better understanding of language acquisition in typically developing children, studying which allows me to address some of the most fascinating questions about the human mind.
+My goal is to contribute to our understanding of the nature and causes of developmental language disorder, as well as other disorders affecting language development in children who grow up with diverse linguistic and social experiences.
+This includes children acquiring diverse languages, children who experience poverty, or children who are institutionalized at a young age.
+This goal is achievable only if we understand language acquisition in typically developing children, studying which allows us to address some of the most fascinating theoretical questions about the organization of the mind and the relationship between language and other cognitive faculties.

 Research interest(s)/area of expertise